-Modern and stylish, with dark wood accents and historic touches
+Modern and stylish, with dark-wood accents and historic touches

 In downtown Denver, within walking distance of the city's major attractions

 Although the Magnolia is in the heart of downtown, its set-back street entrance creates a feeling of seclusion.
 The property is within walking distance of many of the city's most popular attractions, among them the Colorado Convention Center and the 16th Street Pedestrian Mall.
-Various major hotels, including the Hilton Garden Inn and the Hyatt Regency, are nearby as well.
+Various major hotels, including Hilton Garden Inn and Hyatt Regency, are nearby as well.
 Other attractions in the vicinity include the Denver Mint, the State Capitol Building, Coors Field, and numerous restaurants and microbreweries, for which Denver is famous.

-1-minute walk to the 16th Street Pedestrian Mall
+Five-minute walk to 16th Street Pedestrian Mall

-10-minute walk to the Denver Convention Center
+10-minute walk to Denver Convention Center

-14-minute walk to the Denver Mint
+16-minute drive to Denver Mint

-14-minute walk to the Denver State Capitol
+18-minute walk to Colorado State Capitol

-5-minute drive to Coors Field
+Six-minute drive to Coors Field

-8-minute drive to Denver Aquarium
+Nine-minute drive to Denver Aquarium

-10-minute drive to the Pepsi Center
+10-minute drive to Pepsi Center

-1.5-hour drive to Estes Park, gateway to Rocky Mountain National Park
+90-minute drive to Estes Park, gateway to Rocky Mountain National Park

 Great freebies and a solid fitness center, but no on-site pool or spa